NotAShelf/notashelf.dev/posts/rns.md

 2. `extern "C"` specifies the C calling convention
 3. `*const c_char` is Rust's way of dealing with C strings (null-terminated character arrays)
-4. The entire operation is wrapped in `match` expressions for safety, converting potential failures into simple integer returns
+4. The entire operation is wrapped in `match` expressions for safety, which is converting potential failures into _simple_ (and inefficient) integer returns

-Under the hood, `extract_c_string` is converting an unsafe C string pointer into a safe Rust `String`, handling null pointers and invalid UTF-8:
+Under the hood, `extract_c_string` is converting an unsafe C string pointer into a safe Rust `String`, and handling null pointers or invalid UTF-8:

 ```rust
 pub(crate) fn extract_c_string(ptr: *const c_char) -> Result<String> {